Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 , JAN Avalanche Worker Level 2

-Epic Japan |Akiko Nakae
+Epic Japan | Akiko Nakae

 Focus on materials and pocket layout, and carefully adjust layers

-high season layering
+High season layering

-Outer layer: Patagonia | W's PowSlayer JKT + W's Powder Bowl Pants
+Outer layer: Patagonia Women's PowSlayer Jacket + Women's Powder Bowl Pants

-Middle layer: Patagonia | W's DAS Parka
+Middle layer: Patagonia Women's DAS Parka

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 He switched from layering during the harsh winter to a thinner base layer and now wears the Patagonia Houdini JKT

-Are there any additional tricks you've added?
+Are there any other ideas you have added?

 As mentioned above, wear a synthetic puffer jacket over your shell